voltgrid/voltgrid-django-example/README.md

 # Sample Django Project

-This is a Sample Django project configured to deploy on www.voltgrid.com
+This is a sample Django project configured to deploy on [Volt Grid](http://www.voltgrid.com).

+Use this as the base for your Django project.

 ## Install